 Great Lakes, and wildlife policies, brownfield redevelopment, and

 and environmental impact statements.
-She has published a book in 2001 titled Environmental Policy Making in Congress
+She published a book in 2001 titled Environmental Policy Making in Congress

 from 1789-1999: Issue Definitions of Wetlands, the Great Lakes, and Wildlife

 Policies.
-She has also published 13 articles, and a
+She has also published 13 articles, a

-couple book chapters, and many conference papers.
+couple of book chapters, and many conference papers.
 She enjoys publishing with students and her

-has been a peer reviewer for nine different presses, and served a co-editor for
+has been a peer reviewer for nine different presses, and has served as co-editor for

 environmental impact statements (both with students from DePaul University).
 She is also completing a grant that evaluates